im-knots/go-api-sdk/README.md

 ### Installation

-1. To use this SDK in your application, import it with:
+1. This is currently a private repo.
+You will need to tell go to not check checksums with GOPRIVATE
     ```
+    go env -w GOPRIVATE=github.com/im-knots/*
+    ```

+2. To use this SDK in your application, import it with:
+    ```
     import "github.com/im-knots/go-api"
     ```

-2. Use go mod to download the Go dependencies
+3. Use go mod to download the Go dependencies
     ```
     go mod tidy
     ```